 GROWING IN OREGON

-Pinot noir is what put Oregon on the map internationally, and is the most planted in the state by far.
-Chardonnay, Riesling and Pinot gris follow.
+Pinot noir is what put Oregon on the map internationally and is the most planted in the state by far.
+Chardonnay, Riesling, and Pinot gris follow.
 Oregon has no such thing as cheap, bulk wine.
 The climate is distinctly cloudy and cool, especially in the Willamette Valley where most of the wineries are clustered.
 This gentle climate, which highly resembles that of Burgundy, allows for wines of good acidity and balance, moderate alcohol, and an ideal degree of flavor.

 Wineries in Oregon tend to be small family affairs.
 The main challenge for most of these wineries is to persuade their grapes to ripen fully on the vine before the autumn rains arrive, “bringing rot and spoiling the color and flavours of the delicate Pinot noir grape especially.”
 (Robinson) So variable are the vintages in Oregon that the harvest may occur at any time from early September through November.
-Yet when the factors of production align, the Pinots that come from this unique region are truly a divine experience.
+Yet when the factors of production align, the Pinots from this unique region are truly a divine experience.

 PINOT NOIR COMPILATION RESOURCES